HuyTran2720/Rivert/README.md

 - Help comes from whoever is nearby, not from designated responders
 - Secondary disruption (power, supply, access, income) causes more reported harm than the water itself

-**Inference — not confirmed**
-- Vendors ignore warnings because packing up costs income (this is the agency's reading; no vendor has been interviewed)
-- Residents trust their own judgement — watching the sky — over official warnings

 ---